 Charges for each semester or term, less any applicable financial aid, are due and payable on Registration Day.
 Students who will be unable to pay their bill in full must establish a Payment Plan with the Director of Financial Aid prior to Registration Day.
 A \$100 Payment Plan Fee will be charged to all students who do not pay their bill in full on Registration Day.

 For a plan to be approved it must indicate the desired payment plan option and include one or more of the following:

-- proof of funds through student loan documents; - postdated cheques for the required payments, or; - credit card information where the payments are to be charged (Visa or MasterCard accepted).
+- proof of funds through student loan documents; - postdated cheques for the required payments; - credit card information (Visa or MasterCard).